kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 Secondarily, you will be helping improve automation around tracking issues against the current milestone.

 How this works depends on where you are in the release cycle.
-There are five relevant periods where your workload changes:
+There are four relevant periods where your workload changes:

-1. Early Release: between Enhancement Freeze and a week before Code Slush.
+1. Early Release: from day 1 up to about a week before Code Freeze. *Duration: ~ 7-8 weeks*
-2. Pre-Code-Slush: a week to 10 days before Code Slush
+2. Pre-Code-Freeze: last week before Code Freeze. *Duration: 1 week*
-3. Code Slush: from Code Slush to Code Freeze, usually 3-4 days.
-4. Code Freeze: from Code Freeze through Betas, until Release Burndown
+3. Code Freeze: from Code Freeze through Betas, until Release Burndown. *Duration: ~2 weeks*
-5. Release Burndown: Less than 1 week until final release.
+4. Release Burndown: Last two weeks of the cycle. *Duration: ~2 weeks*

 ## How You Do Your Job